Polymega: Games

 The Polymega offers compatibility with more than 90 percent of each classic console's game library.
 It is compatible with regional console variants, playing NTSC, PAL, and Japanese games without patches.
 The console includes a built-in database of cover art, descriptions, and screenshots for thousands of games.
 This information is displayed whenever a game is inserted into the console, and is sorted by console and region.

 The Polymega can save the contents of any inserted game to its memory, providing a back-up copy and allowing for preservation of physical copies.
 Game files acquired through Internet downloads cannot be saved to the Polymega, which requires a copy of the original game to do so.
 A module is no longer required to play a game once its data has been saved to the console.
 However, it is still required if using the intended classic controllers.
 The console contains 32 GB, and includes slots for SD cards and M.2 SSD, providing additional storage for archived games.

-Initially, the Polymega was to include a video game live streaming option through YouTube and Twitch, but this feature was also removed in 2018.
+Initially, the Polymega was to include a video game live streaming option through YouTube and Twitch, but this feature was removed in 2018.

 Playmaji releases periodic system updates for the console, for instance to offer support for previously incompatible games.
 An update in late 2021 introduced screen filters that can be applied to any game, simulating the monochromatic displays of the Game Boy and Virtual Boy.

-Playmaji intends to launch a digital store, allowing games to be downloaded to the console.
+Playmaji intends to launch a digital store, allowing games to be downloaded to the console, including arcade games.
 An internal development and publishing studio was also established for the creation of original games exclusive to the Polymega.
 Playmaji plans to eventually offer support for cloud gaming services as well.